The Go-Go's: Talk Show and initial breakup (1984–1985)

 In 1984, the group returned with the Martin Rushent-produced album Talk Show.
 The album tracks "Head over Heels" and "Turn to You" were both Top 40 hits in the US.
-Despite the favorable reception, the album sold less than the previous two, not reaching the top 10 and not receiving any certification.
+Despite the favorable reception, the album sold less than the previous two, not reaching the Top 10 and not receiving any certification.

 Personality conflicts and creative differences within the group were also taking a toll, as were drug addiction problems for some band members.
 Wiedlin announced her departure from the group in October 1984.
 The band sought a replacement, selecting Paula Jean Brown (of Giant Sand) as their new bass guitarist, with Valentine moving to rhythm guitar.
 This lineup debuted at the 1985 Rock in Rio festival, playing two shows, but Carlisle and Caffey soon realized their hearts were no longer in the group and decided to disband the Go-Go's in May 1985.

 Reunions and lawsuit (1990–1999)

 In 1990, the Go-Go's classic lineup (Caffey, Carlisle, Schock, Valentine, and Wiedlin) reunited to play a benefit concert for the California Environmental Protection Act, a 1990 ballot initiative.
 The band also entered the studio with producer David Z to re-record a cover of "Cool Jerk" (a song they had previously covered on their second LP) for a greatest hits compilation.

 In 1994, the same lineup got together again to release a two-disc retrospective entitled Return to the Valley of The Go-Go's, featuring three new recordings.
-The single "The Whole World Lost Its Head" peaked at No. 21 on the Billboard Modern Rock charts and "bubbled under" on the US charts at No. 108, and became the band's first and only Top 40 hit in the UK, peaking at No. 29.
+The single "The Whole World Lost Its Head" peaked at number 21 on the Billboard Modern Rock charts and "bubbled under" on the US charts at number 108, and became the band's first and only Top 40 hit in the UK, peaking at number 29.
 The band toured again to promote the release; ex-Bangle Vicki Peterson stood in on several dates for Caffey, who was pregnant.

 In 1997, Schock sued the other group members, claiming that she had not been adequately paid for her contributions since 1986 and that a songwriting agreement with Caffey had been breached.
-The suit was resolved by 1999 and the Go-Go's toured regularly from 1999 onward.
+The suit was resolved by 1999 and The Go-Go's toured regularly from 1999 onward.